 Once this is done, your local distributor will take a meter reading for your final bill with your old provider and to start a fresh billing cycle.

 If you find a more favourable plan from another electricity provider, then there is never a bad time to switch, provided you are not locked into a contract and would need to pay an exit fee.
 Generally, it’s worth reviewing your options every time your retailer changes its pricing as you may end up paying more if you stay put.
 You should also compare other plans when the benefit period of your current discount expires, because once again you could see your costs increase.
 Electricity prices tend to be reviewed in January and July, so make a note in your diary to review your options.

-New South Wales has about 20 different electricity retailers to choose from, including all the established energy giants and several new providers you may not have heard of.
+New South Wales households have more than 20 different residential electricity retailers to choose from, including the established energy giants and several new providers you may not have heard of.
 The following providers all operate in NSW:

-Victoria is a high-profile market for electricity retailers, meaning there are plenty of companies vying for your business with competitive deals.
-The most notable retailers in Victoria include:
+Victoria is a highly-competitive market for electricity retailers, meaning there are plenty of companies vying for your business with competitive deals.
+Victorians can choose from the following electricity providers:

 South Australia has comparatively fewer options than other states when it comes to electricity retailers.
-South Australian electricity retailers include:
+South Australians can choose from the following options:

-Customers in the ACT have a very similar list of options to that of NSW.
+The majority of households in the ACT are supplied by ActewAGL, although Origin and EnergyAustralia also compete for customers.
 Meanwhile, residents in Western Australia, Tasmania and the Northern Territory have either very limited or no choice as to who they can purchase electricity through.

 There are no costs for switching providers, nor do electricity retailers charge a sign-up fee.
 That said, if you are in a minimum-term contract, there may be early termination fees for switching.
 Fortunately these fees are not terribly expensive, usually costing $20 to $80.
 For those moving house, there may be a reconnection fee of around $20-$50 if the new property has been disconnected from the energy network.